naugtur/safe-memory-cache/README.md

 ### What's with the memory leaks, buckets and delete?

-`delete` keyword removes fields from objects, but doesn't release all the memory used by the key entry.
-As a result, adding and deleting unique fields to a plain JavaScript object will cause memory consumption to grow.
-Some JavaScript engines had it also leak memory.
+`delete` keyword removes fields from objects, but changes the hidden class of the object which takes up some memory.
+As a result, adding and deleting unique fields to a plain JavaScript object may cause memory consumption to grow.
+Some JavaScript engines had it leak memory in various ways.

 *Then how do you remove old items from cache if you can't use delete?*